Top Pakistan court upholds Christian woman's blasphemy acquittal | CBC News

 Following the landmark decision, Bibi will finally be able to join her daughters, who earlier fled to Canada where they have been given asylum.

+Canadian Prime Minister Justin Trudeau said in November that talks were underway with Pakistani officials over the case, but he could not say more because of "a delicate domestic context."

+On Tuesday, a spokesperson for Global Affairs Canada said in an emailed statement that "Canada is prepared to do everything we can to ensure the safety of Asia Bibi."

-Bibi's lawyer, Saiful Malook, who returned to Islamabad after fleeing the country amid death threats, called the decision a victory for Pakistan's Constitution and rule of law.
+Malook, who returned to Islamabad after fleeing the country amid death threats, called the court decision a victory for Pakistan's Constitution and rule of law.
 The three-judge Supreme Court panel had "insisted on very strict proofs of blasphemy" and found none, he said.

 Pakistan's Chief Justice Asif Saeed Khan Khosa, who led the panel of judges, dismissed the petition filed by radical religious leaders.
 The extremists had petitioned the court to overturn its acquittal and send her back to prison for execution.
 He said in court that Bibi's accusers were guilty of perjury and if the case had not been so sensitive, they should have been jailed for life.